COPACS

 Speaking Up

-Parents/Guardians find these difficult issues to deal with, feel intimidated or fear if we speak out our child might suffer.
-We feel frustrated because we're not sure how to support our children in these situations, yet know we should.
+Parents/Guardians may find these issues difficult to deal with, feel intimidated or fear that our child might suffer if we speak out.
+We may feel frustrated because we are not sure how to support our children in these situations.

 Steps to follow if you have a concern: